CS-DS-125/125book/py4e_rst/08-lists.rst

    Now this approach may generate a lot of lines of output, but at least you will immediately have some clue as to the problem at hand.
 So we add a print of the variable ``words`` right before line five.
-We even add a prefix “Debug:” to the line so we can keep our regular output separate from our debug output.
+We even add a prefix "Debug:" to the line so we can keep our regular output separate from our debug output.

    .. code:: python